 Gastric ulcers are graded on severity from 0-4.
 This allows us to monitor healing and evaluate the efficacy of treatment.
 Once diagnosed gastric ulcers can be treated quickly and effectively with medication and horses usually return to their former level of performance.
 We will monitor your horse’s treatment progress with regular visits and gastroscopy and may also suggest management and feeding changes.

-Milbourn Equine offer twice monthly gastroscope clinics at Benenden and Ashford (Sevington), where you can book in to bring your horse along for a gastroscope at a reduced price.
+Milbourn Equine offer twice monthly gastroscope clinics where you can book in to bring your horse along for a gastroscope at a reduced price.

 How do I arrange for my horse to be Gastroscoped?

-Gastroscopy can be carried out at our clinics in Ashford (Sevington) and Benenden.
 Horses must be starved prior to the procedure in order to ensure that the stomach is empty.
 In order to facilitate this it is possible to have your horse admitted to the clinic the day before the procedure (Ashford clinic only).
-To arrange an appointment or to discuss your horse’s symptoms with a vet please contact one of the clinics.
+To arrange an appointment or to discuss your horse’s symptoms with a vet please contact your local branch.

 If you decide to admit your horse on the day of the procedure you must: